EY-Tech-Consulting-Denmark/Graphathon_2023-05-04/Cypher_exercises.md

 limit 50
  ```

-Lets explore the graph result. **The reason why we can now see the graph result option is because we have returned the nodes and not some node attribute value like "c.attribute_example".**
+Let's explore the graph result. **The reason why we can now see the graph result option is because we have returned the nodes and not some node attribute value like "c.attribute_example".**

 We can see that some of the results that comprise of only two nodes might also have a relationship where the physician is also attending instead of just operating.
 Cypher displays more information that might exist between nodes that  satisfy the initial constraints i.e. (Physician) <-[OPERATING]- (Claim).